 Social Justice is the Ethical Grand Challenge for 2nd Year students.
 You will only be able to access the challenge during your second year.
-Completion of the Social Justice Challenge is also one of the requirements for the prestigious Manchester Leadership Award.
+Completion of the Social Justice Challenge is also one of the requirements for the prestigious Stellify Award.

 The Social Justice Challenge should take less than an hour to complete.
 You can complete the Social Justice Challenge in one go or you can complete it at your own pace in bite-sized chunks.
 The Social Justice Challenge will only be available for you to complete during your second year.

 You can access the Social Justice Challenge via Blackboard.
 Scroll down to the My Communities section below your current list of courses and click on EGC: Social Justice Challenge.